cmac2112/BethelksApplicationSite/README.md

 replacement site for https://www-archive.bethelks.edu/about/who-we-are/career-opportunities/current-position-openings

-notes
-on docker compose down, need to repopulate database

 # build and host static files

 navigate to /jobsite/

-`npm run build` to build the react application along with calls to database
+`npm run build` to build the react application

 index.js serves the built application from port 3000